DAR logo, waving red stripes under a blue star

 Hawley, Daniel

-Daniel Hawley was born September 4, 1741, of Matthew (1714-1800) and Hannah (1722-1798) Hawley, in Canaan Town, Columbia County, New York.
-The Hawleys were among the early settlers of New Canaan, NY.
+Daniel Hawley was born September 4, 1741, son of Matthew (1714-1800) and Hannah (1722-1798) Hawley, in Canaan Town, Columbia County, New York.
+The Hawleys were among the early settlers of New Canaan, New York.

 Daniel Hawley served as a private in the 9th Regiment, Albany County Militia, during the Revolutionary War.
-His father Matthew Hawley was also a private in the Albany County Militia (17th Regiment).
+His father, Matthew Hawley, was also a private in the Albany County Militia (17th Regiment).
 The Albany County Militia, as part of the New York State Militia, fought under Brigadier General Abraham Ten Hoeck at the Battle of Saratoga.
 The victory of the American troops at Saratoga is considered one of the turning points of the Revolutionary War.
 Matthew Hawley received land bounty rights in Kings District (later Canaan Town) for his service in the Albany County Militia.

 The Kings District records show Daniel Hawley as an active and respected member of his community.
-He served twice as Constable, Assessor, and Fence Viewer; once as Pathmaster, and once received Capt.
-Bristol's beat between 1779 and 1800.
+He served twice as Constable, Assessor, and Fence Viewer; once as Pathmaster, and once received Captain Bristol's beat between 1779 and 1800.
 (Note: in 1788 the Kings District of Albany County became Canaan Town of Columbia County.)

 Daniel Hawley died March 4, 1801, and is buried at Canaan Center Cemetery, New Canaan, New York, along with his wife Eunice, who died October 2, 1834, at the age of 83.
 After Daniel Hawley's death Eunice was married to Daniel West.